ThalesGroup/t-keir/tkeir/docs/installation.md

 ```

 The script will install T-Keir in repository '$HOME/mytkeir' in a dedicated python environment ('$HOME/mytkeir/tkeirenv').
-Notice that this installation will also install Opensearch 2.9.0 as a third party tool.
+Notice that this installation will also install ElasticSearch as a third party tool.

 ### Step by Step